acatone-git/TSP-NB/README.md

 # Update Standalone Emulators (Optional)

 - Download / Replace the older standalone emulators (DrasticDS & PPSSPP) with the [latest ones](https://pixeldrain.com/u/26hTddHP)
-  - This will automatically enable bezels on Drastic (NDS)
+  - This will automatically enable bezels on Drastic (NDS): https://youtu.be/fARkdFDbyvM

 # Supported Systems